mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 This is a feature that would allow you to handle the tranformation of the class properties and database columns (inbound/outbound).
 It allows you to customize the conversion of the class properties or specific .NET CLR types.

-The execution of the transformation contains the actual values and the affected class property context provided by [ClassProperty](/class/classproperty) class.
+The execution of the transformation contains the actual values and the affected class property context provided by the [ClassProperty](/class/classproperty) object.

 ###### It uses the following objects